fplgusmao/semanticCitiesSurvey/README.md

 Note that the host server is just that: a host.
 Thus, there is no need to deploy a dedicated server, and there is only need to deploy the due app files into a host.
 This particular decision also influenced some of the project's implementation; [details can be seen bellow](#implementation-notes).

+There's a [simple example online](web.ist.utl.pt/ist169808/survey), using a dummy survey to illustrate the possibilities of this tool.

 ## Publishing a Semantic Cities Survey
 The whole process of publishing this kind of surveys consists of: